w3c/webextensions/proposals/public-suffix.md

 otherwise it would be possible for `100.200.30.2` and `100.200.31.2` to be mistakenly interpreted as belonging to the same organization (i.e. with unknown eTLD `.2`).

-Option `allowIP` supports use cases needing to obtain a hostname's site, which may be an IP address or a domain name.
+Option `allowIPAddress` supports use cases needing to obtain a hostname's site, which may be an IP address or a domain name.

 An example of such a use case is Firefox's [Search vs Navigate](#4-search-vs-navigate), which involves determining if an entry in the URL bar is a navigable site, or a search term.
 If this functionality was based purely on the return value of `getDomain()`, i.e. navigate if nonnull or search if null, then IP addresses would incorrectly cause a search.
-By using the `allowIP` option, the return value for an input IP address would be the IP address itself instead of null, thereby causing the desired result of navigating instead of searching.
+By using the `allowIPAddress` option, the return value for an input IP address would be the IP address itself instead of null, thereby causing the desired result of navigating instead of searching.